hanjos/conditio-clj/README.md

 # Caveats and stuff to mull over
 * Despite what the name similarity might suggest, I didn't try to maintain parity with [conditio-java](https://github.com/hanjos/conditio-java).
 Particularly, there's no skipping handlers here.
 Sounds interesting to have, but might complicate the implementation.
+* An alternative implementation uses vars instead of keywords.
+I'm not sure which one works better; so some experiments are in order...